MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 ### Use SPOT VMs where possible

 Think about the unused capacity in Azure data centers.
-Utilizing the otherwise wasted capacity&mdash;at significantly reduced prices&mdash;the workload contributes to a more sustainable platform design.
+Utilizing the otherwise wasted capacity—at significantly reduced prices—the workload contributes to a more sustainable platform design.

 _Green Software Foundation alignment: [Hardware efficiency](sustainability-design-principles.md#hardware-efficiency)_